 Technically, it is most certainly possible to make regular coffee with espresso beans and vice verse.
-The main and overriding difference is not the coffee beans roasting profile themselves but the other variables, such as the grind size brewing time and the method of brewing.
+The main and overriding difference is not the coffee beans roasting profile themselves but the other variables, such as the grind size, brewing time and the method of brewing.

 Both are very different coffees and are made in very different ways.
-Don’t expect to get an espresso shot without using a proper espresso machine or good black coffee when using the same fine powder like grind using a French press.
+Don’t expect to get an espresso shot without using a proper espresso machine or a good black coffee when using the same fine powder like grind using a French press.

 What Happens If You Make Coffee With Espresso Beans?

 With the right grind size, brewing time and technique, you can end up with a great tasting full-bodied rich coffee flavor typically, with chocolatey and nutty notes.

 An espresso blend is in the most basic and simplest of terms, a blend of dark roasted coffee beans that the roaster believes will work very well when used to make a delicious espresso drink and espresso-based drinks like a latte, cortado, flat white and a cappuccino, for example.

 Some espresso blends will inevitably taste a little weak, off or blunt and bland when you use them to make a drip coffee or a pour over coffee.

 How To Make Regular Coffee From Espresso Beans

 It is not difficult at all to make a regular Cuppa Joe using your espresso beans, as they are usually quite versatile.

 In the following sections, I will talk about, in a step-by-step fashion, how to make a regular coffee using a variety of brewing methods and techniques, starting with cold brew coffee.